Explore the dramatic landscapes of central Armenia on this exclusive 8-day supported trek!

 How does prior membership of TCTA affect the price?

-If you are a donation-paying member of TCTA at the time of paying your deposit, we will offset your membership donation against the total cost of one trek per membership cycle.
-In other words, if you paid $100 for membership, and your membership is active when you pay the $875 deposit, the final balance due will be $775 instead of $875.
+If you are a member of TCTA at the time of paying your deposit, we will offset your membership fee against the nonrefundable deposit for this trek.
+In other words, if you paid $100 for membership, and your membership is active when you register, the deposit amount will be $775 instead of $875.

 If you are not a member, you will acquire complimentary TCTA membership for one year from the date of paying your deposit, including all the benefits of membership unless stated otherwise.